josh432/liri-node-app2/README.md

 npm install simple-node-logger

 Get Started
-Here's a quick rundom of the commands you can use in LIRI.
+Here's a quick rundown of the commands you can use in LIRI.

 Get Tweets
 Retrieves up to your latest 20 tweets: